weitzman/ddev-mtk/README.md

       }
       ```
   1. `ddev restart`.
 Your site is now using the `mtk` service instead of `db`.
 Make sure the site works by running `ddev drush st` (look for _Drupal bootstrap: Successful_).
 Run `ddev launch` and to verify that a browser request succeeds.
-1. Optional.
+1. _Optional_.
 Omit the standard `db` service since your site no longer uses it. `ddev config --omit-containers db`
 1. Commit the `.ddev` directory and settings.php change to version control so your teammates start using the `mtk` service.
 1. Set up a CI job to refresh your database image on a weekly or nightly basis.
 The job should push to the same tag every time (e.g. `latest`).